netervati/collected-thoughts/README.md

   return time * priceTable[service.type];
 };
 ```
-Since the rates differ during day and night, we can't assign the result to `time` as `time * priceTable[service.type]` may not be the right equation to compute for the service cost.
+Since daily rates differ from nightly rates, we can't assign the result to `time` as `time * priceTable[service.type]` may not be the right equation to compute for the service cost.
 We might also need to return a different value from `findHoursRoundTheClock`.
 One option is to return an object that has the properties `day` and `night` which indicates the rent hours for both times:
 ```js
 function computeServiceCost(service, priceTable, rateScheme = 'daily') {
   switch(rateScheme) {